Muhammad-Usman678/LangChain-Mastery-Agentic-AI-Projects/README.md

 This repository is a hands-on journey into **Agentic AI** using LangChain.

-Instead of focusing only on theory, this project is designed around **practical, progressive notebooks** that demonstrate how real-world AI agents are built — from simple model invocation to advanced agentic systems with tools, structured outputs, and human-in-the-loop control.
+Instead of focusing only on theory, this project is designed around **practical, progressive notebooks** that demonstrate how real-world AI agents are built, from simple model invocation to advanced agentic systems with tools, structured outputs, and human-in-the-loop control.

 If you’re moving from *prompting LLMs* to *building reliable and controllable AI agents*, this repository is built for you.